Bosnia and Herzegovina Map

 The right to vote in Bosnia and Herzegovina can be exercised by the population from the age of 18 years of age, 16 if employed; universal and he following ways can earn the citizenship; citizenship by birth: no. Citizenship by descent only: at least one parent must be a citizen of Bosnia and Herzegovina.
 Dual citizenship recognized: yes, provided there is a bilateral agreement with the other stateresidency requirement for naturalization: 8 years.

-Whether you are traveling for business or please, never forget that sometimes there are several risks/hazards on your way; In the case of Bosnia and Herzegovina, these are the most likely dangers you might face: destructive earthquakes.
+Whether you are traveling for business or not, never forget that sometimes there are several risks/hazards on your way; In the case of Bosnia and Herzegovina, these are the most likely dangers you might face: destructive earthquakes.
 What do you think?
-Are you prepared enough to visit Sarajevo and / or Bosnia and Herzegovina?
+Are you prepared enough to visit Sarajevo and/or Bosnia and Herzegovina?

 Travel references about Bosnia and Herzegovina